awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithOptionGroups.md

 ## Copying an option group<a name="USER_WorkingWithOptionGroups.Copy"></a>

 You can use the AWS CLI or the Amazon RDS API copy an option group\.
-Copying an option group is convenient when you have an existing option group and you want to include most of its custom parameters and values in a new option group\.
+Copying an option group can be convenient\.
+An example is when you have an existing option group and want to include most of its custom parameters and values in a new option group\.
 You can also make a copy of an option group that you use in production and then modify the copy to test other option settings\.

 **Note**
 Currently, you can't copy an option group to a different AWS Region\.